PgDip Bar Practice

 Programme outcomes

-At the end of the programme, you will leave us with a postgraduate diploma in Bar Practice, the knowledge and skills required by the legal profession and other potential employers and, with the opportunity to be called to the Bar of England and Wales (subject to you completing your dining obligations and any additional requirements set by the BSB).
+At the end of the programme, you will leave us with a valuable post graduate Bar qualification, the knowledge and skills required by the legal profession and other potential employers and, with the opportunity to be called to the Bar of England and Wales (subject to you completing your Inn’s Qualifying Sessions and any additional requirements set by the BSB).

-There is also an option to extend your study with the LLM Bar Practice by completion of an additional 60 credits of study including a practice-based module in the law clinic and two electives.
+There is also an option to extend your study with the LLM Bar Practice by completion of an additional 60 credits of study which currently includes a practice-based module in the law clinic (30 credits) and two electives (15 credits each) – enabling you to obtain a valuable and internationally recognised masters.

 Find out more about our LLM Bar Practice